The science and passion behind the modern cartographer

 Before joining HERE, she earned degrees in Geography and Geographic Information Science (GIS).
-She was employed by the Geological Survey Ireland, and later went on to work for Ordnance Survey – an organisation she considers to be deeply important.
+She was employed by the Geological Survey Ireland and later went on to work for Ordnance Survey — an organization she considers to be deeply important.

-“What makes [Ordnance Survey] interesting,” she said, “is they are actually a very old organisation.
+“What makes [Ordnance Survey] interesting,” she said, “are they are actually a very old organization.
 They’re over 200 years old.
 The word ‘ordnance’ is a consequence of the fact that they once were part of the British Army.
-That’s where I got my primary experience as a geographer, working there, and this is an organisation which is frankly, probably the world expert in collecting data and turning it into beautiful maps.
+That’s where I got my primary experience as a geographer, working there, and this is an organization that is frankly, probably the world expert in collecting data and turning it into beautiful maps.
 Because without a doubt, they do produce things that are quite beautiful.”